 The conference will take place at Chemnitz University of Technology, Germany.
 Chemnitz is a mid-size town, located in the federal state of Saxony, about three hours from Berlin or one hour from Dresden (several train and bus connections available).
 Nearest airports are Berlin, Leipzig/Halle, Dresden, and Prague.
 There are train and bus connections from all those airports to Chemnitz.

-Panel will be held in English and German, translation will be provided.
+Panels will be held in English and German, translation will be provided.
 Panels will start in the morning of 1st October and last until 2nd October 2 p.m.
-Conference registration will be open via the CEASEVAL website from May.
-The conference is free of charge and entails catering.
-The conference dinner on Tuesday evening will be approximately 50 EUR More details on travel, venue and room contingents in recommended hotels will be given during the second circular.
+The conference is free of charge and includes catering.
+The conference dinner on Tuesday evening will be approximately 50 EUR

 Birgit Glorius (Chemnitz University of Technology, GERMANY)

 Michael Collyer (University of Sussex, UNITED KINGDOM)